cowboysysop/charts/charts/dolibarr/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 2.0.0

+Some parameters related to image management have been modified:

+- Registry prefix in `image.repository` parameters is now configured in `image.registry`.
+- Parameter `imagePullSecrets` has been renamed `global.imagePullSecrets`.

 ## Uninstalling

 Uninstall the `my-release` deployment using: